 Why?
 Maybe because doing so brings me peace.
 Probably because at this point, they feel like family.

 A piece of trivia that I learned only after reading her obituary is that his movie She’s Having a Baby was written with Nancy as his inspiration.

-I rewatched the semi-autobiographical movie the week she died with completely different eyes.
+I re-watched the semi-autobiographical movie the week she died with completely fresh eyes.

-If you were ever wondering what John Hughes and his wife were really like, this is a good one to watch.
+If you were ever wondering what John Hughes and his wife were really like, this is good film to watch.

 Rest well, Mrs. Hughes.